 There is no evidence to suggest that prostatic calculi are the cause of prostate cancer or infertility.

 An NCBI research article concluded that men with large and coarse amounts of prostate calculi had sperm which were shown to have reduced motility rather than quantity.
 Men with smaller areas of calculi had no reduction to sperm production or motility.

 Some younger patients with prostatitis, may be sub-fertile – but the vast majority of men we still be able to father children.

 Symptomatic prostatic calculi can be a challenging condition to manage.
-If surgery is considered, then the calculi may return once removed, there can be inadequate removal or the calculi.
+If surgery is considered, the calculi may return once removed, or there can be inadequate removal or the calculi.
 Some types of surgery to remove the calculi can be very invasive.
-Trans-urethral surgery (younger patients) and Prostatectomy are some of the surgical procedures that may be performed.
+Trans-urethral surgery (younger patients) and prostatectomy are some of the surgical procedures that may be performed.

 Answered by Health at Hand nurses.

 Chen, Tong et al. “Clinical Correlation of Prostatic Calculi With Semen Parameters in Adult Men With Fertility Intention.”
 American journal of men's health vol. 13,3 (2019): 1557988319852018. doi:10.1177/1557988319852018

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.

 Our Ask the Expert service allows you to ask our team of friendly and experienced nurses, midwives, counsellors and pharmacists about any health topic.